TheCodex6824/ThaumcraftFix/README.md

 - Fixed Focal Manipulator sometimes not completing and/or creating glitched foci
 - Fixed Giant Taintacle spamming log errors when rendering
 - Fixed Golems voiding held items when interacting with Use Seals with "Can use empty hand" enabled
-- Fixed HUD texture and positioning issues when holding Caster's Gauntlet, Sanity checker or Thaumometer
 - Fixed items having aspects registered even when there are no aspects available
 - Fixed Magical Forest biome decoration causing cascading lag
 - Fixed Magical Hand Mirror not checking which hand it's in, causing NBT loss and other issues